 Rediscover Your Passion by Giving Back

 Entheos Audiology Cooperative believes that hearing health care is a privilege, and it is our pleasure to take that privilege to areas of the world that do not have it.
-We are proud of the many international mission trips that we have taken in the past and will continue to plan in the future.
+We are proud of the many international humanitarian trips that we have taken in the past and will continue to plan in the future.

 - Partnerships have been built due to the trips.